 Ash Wednesday, 2009

-The following sermon was preached by Benjamin M. Stewart, Gordon A. Braatz Assistant Professor of Worship, Dean of the Chapel, in Augustana Chapel at the Lutheran School of Theology at Chicago on Wednesday, February 25, 2009.
+The following sermon was preached by Benjamin M. Stewart, Gordon A. Braatz Associate Professor of Worship, Dean of the Chapel, in Augustana Chapel at the Lutheran School of Theology at Chicago on Wednesday, February 25, 2009.

 Matthew 6:1-6, 16-21

 Some of us know that the ashes traced on our foreheads are traditionally made from the palm branches from last year's Palm Sunday liturgy.
 Probably not as many of us know that the ashes used today here in Augustana Chapel come from a mail order church supply company and so make their way into the chapel by way of a procession organized by the United States Postal Service.

 But when the ashes-wherever the come from-are finally pressed into our own skin, we may wonder: what exactly is in those ashes?

 The words we hear, "remember that you are dust and to dust you shall return," are much like words normally spoken outside, under the sky: "we commit this body to the ground, earth to earth, ashes to ashes, dust to dust."
 (Evangelical Lutheran Church in America. and Evangelical Lutheran Church in Canada., Evangelical Lutheran Worship: Leader's Desk Edition, Minneapolis: Augsburg Fortress, 2006, 673.)

 In the funeral liturgy in the book we hold in worship today, these words are appointed to be spoken after the body is laid in the grave, as earth is cast onto the coffin, or, as ashes are placed in the earth or into a columbarium.

 What's in these ashes?
 When we hear these words and receive the ashes it is as if some of the earth and the words from our own funeral liturgy have arrived here ahead of time to speak to us, and let us feel with our own skin the earth we will be buried in.